 Tax relief companies are for-profit entities that assist individuals and businesses with federal and state tax issues.

 If you’re struggling to resolve tax debt or confused about your options, it’s worthwhile to hire professional help.
-Consider an established tax relief company to help you evaluate your options and make an informed decision regarding the best course of action to resolve federal or state tax issues.
+Consider a reputable and established tax relief company to help you evaluate your options and make an informed decision regarding the best course of action to resolve federal or state tax issues.

 How Do Tax Debt Relief Companies Work?

-Most tax debt relief companies work with individuals and businesses to find relief from overwhelming tax debt.
+Most tax debt relief companies work with individuals and businesses to help them restructure or renegotiate the tax debt they owe to the federal or state government.
 Here’s how it usually works:

-- The taxpayer works directly with the debt relief company until their tax-related issues are resolved.
+• The taxpayer will continue working directly with the debt relief company until their tax-related issues have been fully resolved.

-It varies by firm but could range from a few to several thousand dollars.
+Tax debt relief companies charge a fee for their services.
+The exact amount might vary depending on the company you choose and the complexity of your tax situation.
+It could range from a few dollars to several thousand.
 Some charge a flat fee, while others charge a percentage of the amount owed to the IRS.

 How to Determine if a Tax Debt Relief Firm is Legitimate